You can grow a variety of vegetables on rooftop, terraces, and balconies in many ways, for example:

 By making raised soil beds and growing vegetables in these soil beds;

 By using containers and pots.

-While growing vegetables in the rooftop you have to be very careful.
-Here are a couple of things to remember if you are growing vegetables in rooftop, terraces, and balconies:
+Here are a couple of things to remember if you are growing vegetables on rooftop, terraces, and balconies:

 Do not directly set up soil beds on the floor because setting soil beds directly on the roof will damage your concrete.